adhanom1/GO-Study/README.md

 The packages distributed with this programming language is quite useful but Go is not so object-oriented in the conventional sense.
 There is absence of some libraries especially a UI tool kit.
 Limited Object-Oriented Features: Go does not have full-fledged object-oriented features like inheritance and polymorphism.
 This can make it more difficult to write complex programs, especially for developers who are used to traditional object-oriented languages.
+No Generics: Go does not have built-in support for generics, which makes it difficult to write reusable code.
+Immature Standard Library: Go’s standard library is relatively new and still maturing, which can make it difficult to find the tools you need for a particular task.